-Nancy Spoolstra, DVM and adoptive mother of three children, has been active in promoting Attachment Therapy through her (now defunct) blog and several organization.
+Nancy Spoolstra, DVM, and adoptive mother of three children, has been active in promoting Attachment Therapy through her (now defunct) blog and several organizations.
 She currently serves as executive director of the Attachment & Trauma Network, Inc., an organization which she founded originally under the name of Attachment Disorder Network, an organization devoted to promoting Attachment Therapy, its parenting methods, and an unrecognized diagnosis called “Attachment Disorder.”
 She has served on the board of directors of ATTACh, the national trade organization for Attachment Therapists and proponents, and founded KC ATTACh, a local group.
 She lectures schools and various groups about Attachment Therapy.

 In Her Own Words

 - The concept of “Holding Therapy” continues to be a controversial subject among those who work with troubled children and their families.
 Even within the circle of those who believe in holding, there is further discussion about the various methods and approaches available.
 Some advocate for therapists holding children, and then transferring a calm and receptive child to the arms of their waiting parent or primary caretaker.
 The Attachment Center at Evergreen (ACE) practices such an approach.
 Others believe therapists should only facilitate the holding, and only parents should physically hold the child.
 Dr. Martha Welch, founder of the Mothering Center in New York, believes in this type of holding.
 There are enough different approaches to treatment that the national organization ATTACh has struggled to identify “standard” per se.
 ATTACh has no desire to restrict or define therapy in such a narrow way as to eliminate excellent therapists from practicing or evolving new techniques for reaching the most difficult children. — “Requirements for a Successful Intensive,” RADZebra Newsletter, 23 Mar 2003